onepub-dev/dcli/doc/dcli-api/calling-apps.md

 Use the start function when you need more control over how the application executes.

+#### includeParentEnvironment

+By default child processes inherit the parent environment.
+Set `includeParentEnvironment: false` to prevent that and only pass variables explicitly set via `env['...']` (or none if you cleared them).

 #### workingDirectory

 One of the most commonly use options is the 'workingDirectory'.